irena-flextool/flextool/docs/how_to.md

 ## How to enable/disable outputs

-You have the option to add extra outputs that are not produced by default to reduce the time of importing results.
-This is done by adding these outputs to the `model` parameter `enable_optional_outputs`: Array.
-The allowed outputs to enable are:
+Some outputs need to be explicitly added in order to output them.
+This is to reduce the result processing time.
+Each optional output can be added to the `enable_optional_outputs` parameter array of the `model` object.
+The additional outputs are:

-- *ramp_envelope* : Includes seven parameters that form the ramp room envelope (how much there is additional room to ramp in a give node).
+- *ramp_envelope* : Includes seven parameters that form the ramp room envelope (how much there is additional ramping capability in a given node).
 - *node_balance_t* : Produces detailed inflows and outflows for all the nodes for all timesteps.
 Mainly useful to diagnose what is wrong with the model.
-- *connection_flow_one_direction* : Produces the connection flows separately for both directions.
+- *connection_flow_separate* : Produces the connection flows separately for both directions.

 ![Enable outputs](./enable_outputs.PNG)

-Similarly, you have the option to disable some of the outputs that you don't need to reduce the result importing time.
-This is done by adding these outputs to the `model` parameter `disable_optional_outputs`: Array.
+Similarly, some outputs can be disables to reduce the result processing time.
+To do so, add the output name to the `disable_optional_outputs` parameter array of the `model` object.
 The allowed outputs to disable are:

-- *unit__node_flow_t* : The flows from units to the nodes for each timestep.
+- *unit_flow_t* : The flows from units to the nodes for each timestep.
-- *connection__node__node_flow_t* : The flows between the nodes for each timestep.
+- *connection_flow_t* : The flows between the nodes for each timestep.

-Note the double underscore (__) in these names.
+These can be replaced by group outputs (e.g. all wind power plant outputs are aggregated into one).

 ![Disable outputs](./disable_outputs.PNG)

 ## How to make the Flextool run faster

-Here are some of the ways to make the Flextool run faster divided by how they affect the results:
+The list below contains potential ways to decrease the run-time of FlexTool models.

-External changes:
+External changes (results will remain the same):

-- Make sure that both the input database and Flextool are on the same drive.
-If the database is on an external drive, it will slow the process.
+- Keep both the input database and Flextool on the same drive.
+If the database is on a different drive, it can slow the process.
+Avoid network drives.
-- Close other programs that use lots of memory.
-Linear optimization solvers are memory intesive.
+- Try to ensure that there is sufficient memory available by closing other programs that use lot of memory.
+Linear optimization problems can require lot of memory.
-- Use a computer good enough computer.
-Both CPU and Memory are used fully.
+- Use as fast computer as available.
+Both faster processors and more processors can decrease computation time.

-Model changes (no effect on the results):
+Model changes (results will remain the same):

 - Disable outputs that you don't need.
-This will especially speed up the *Import_results*.
+This will speed up the result processing.
 See: [How to enable/disable outputs](#how-to-enabledisable-outputs)
-- Use CPLEX as the solver.
-This is a commercial solver and you will need a licence for it.
+- Especially with MIP problems, considering using a commercial solver like CPLEX (license required).
 See: [How to use CPLEX as the solver](#how-to-use-cplex-as-the-solver)

-Model changes (small effect on the results):
+Model changes (results will be affected):

 - Get rid of integer variables.
-Mixed integer programming can increase the solving time manyfold compared to the linear.
+Mixed integer programming can increase the solving time manyfold compared to the linear version especially if commercial solver is not available.
 MIP parameters are:
   - `transfer_method`: *exact*, change to *reqular*
   - `startup_method`: *binary*, change to *linear*

-Model changes (possibly big effects on the results, need to understand how the results will change):
+Model changes (potentially large changes to the results --> need to understand how the particular analysis will be affected):

 - Use representative periods for investment decisions.
 See: [How to create a multi-year model](#how-to-create-a-multi-year-model)
 - Split the timeline into parts.
 The solving time increases exponentially with the model size.
-Multiple smaller solves are faster.
-In practice this can be done with Rolling window solve and Nested rolling solve.
+Multiple smaller solves can be faster.
+Splitting is best done with Rolling window solve and Nested rolling solve.
 See:
 [How to use a rolling window for a dispatch model](#how-to-use-a-rolling-window-for-a-dispatch-model), [How to use Nested Rolling window solves (investments and long-term storage)](#how-to-use-nested-rolling-window-solves-investments-and-long-term-storage)
 - Aggregate data.
 Technological: Combine power plants that are using the same technology.
 Spatial: Combine nodes.
 Temporal: Use longer timesteps.